codykingham/Mahir/README.md

 Add new terms by running the "add" module within Mahir.
 You will need the file path to a csv file containing the terms, with a comma separated delimiter.

 ## Progress Notes

+### 3 Feb 2018
+Added the ability to pull example passages from Text-Fabric, especially for use with the ETCBC BHSA dataset.
+The module will now load TF in advance.
+Examples are shown along with the surface form of the vocabulary term.
+The examples are selected at random from across the Hebrew Bible every time Mahir is loaded.
+For now, TF is loaded if it does not detect `"greek"` in the set's filename.
+This is a very primitive solution meant to prevent TF from loading with my Greek dataset.
+In the future, there should be a simple way of selecting which dataset to load, one which does not involve editing the config file everytime.
+Config data should instead go into the set data rather than being its own file.
+This would allow for the simple presence or absence of a text-fabric locations string to trigger whether TF is loaded or not.
+But for now, this low-level solution is sufficient for my purposes.

 ### 3 May 2017